Cuban Smokeshow Cindy Prado Slays In Floral-Print Bikini In Miami Beach

-Cindy Prado delighted her huge fan base as she sizzled in a vibrant bikini.
-The post included four new images that added some serious heat to her already scorching feed.
+Cindy Prado delighted her massive fan base as she sizzled in a vibrant bikini for her latest Instagram post, which included four new images that added some serious heat to her already scorching feed.

-The first image in the set saw Cindy kneeling on top of a wooden lounger that was topped with a khaki-colored cushion.
-A tag in the photo indicated that she was in Miami Beach, Florida, where she was soaking up some vitamin D. It looked like a beautiful day with a bright blue sky and an abundance of sunlight spilling over her bombshell body.
-Cindy tilted her head back and met the camera with an alluring stare.
+The geotag indicated that she was in Miami Beach, Florida, soaking up some vitamin D. It looked like a beautiful day with a bright blue sky and an abundance of sunlight that spilled over her bombshell body.

+In the first image, Cindy knelt on top of a wooden lounger topped with a khaki-colored cushion.
+She tilted her head back and gave the camera an alluring stare.
 She held a bottle of vitamins in one hand and grabbed at the side of her bikini with the opposite.
-The next few photos in the series saw Cindy working it for the camera as she struck several different poses with the product that she was promoting in hand.
+The next few photos in the series saw Cindy working it for the camera as she struck several different poses as she held the product that she was promoting.

 She showcased her fit figure in a floral-print bikini that left little to the imagination.
-The suit boasted a vibrant orange base with purple and pink colors that popped against her skin.
+The suit boasted a vibrant orange base with purple and pink hues that popped against her skin.
 The sexy top had a plunging neckline and underwire cups that enhanced her ample bust.
-It had thin straps that stretched over her tanned shoulders and arms.
+Its thin straps stretched over her tanned shoulders and arms.

 Cindy teamed the look with a pair of bottoms that were equally as hot.
 The front of the swimwear dipped a few inches below her navel, showing off her taut tummy and tiny waist.
 Cindy wore the sides high on her hips, leaving her shapely thighs entirely on display.

-She styled her long, blond locks with a deep side part and added a few loose waves that spilled over her back and shoulders.
+She styled her long, blond locks in a deep side part and added a few loose waves that spilled over her back and shoulders.

-Cindy’s beachside attire still called for plenty of accessories, including a chunky chain necklace and a pair of hoop earrings to match.
-She also protected her eyes from the sun with a pair of oversized glasses.
+Cindy accessorized her beachside attire with a chunky chain necklace and a pair of hoop earrings to match.
+She protected her eyes from the sun with a pair of oversized sunglasses.

-Fans have not been shy about sharing their love for the sexy photo set.
-In less than an hour, more than 12,000 social media users have double-tapped the update while 170 left compliments for the Cuban-born beauty.
+Fans have not been shy about sharing their love for the sexy upload.
+In less than an hour, more than 12,000 social media users double-tapped the update, and more than 170 left compliments for the Cuban-born beauty.

 “Wonderful, beautiful love you.
 You look so good,” one follower gushed, adding a series of flame emoji to the end of their comment.